-The Amazon is synonymous with Central and South America – it’s the largest of the rainforests, supporting a huge number of plants and animals and hugely important to our own survival.
-Taking up most of the Amazon Basin, the Amazon rainforest is mostly contained within Brazil, and stretches into Peru, Ecuador, Bolivia, and smaller parts of some other South American countries.
+The Amazon is synonymous with South America.
+It’s the largest of the rainforests, supporting a huge number of plants and animals and hugely important to our own survival.
+Taking up most of the Amazon Basin, the Amazon rainforest is mostly contained within Brazil, and stretches into Peru, Ecuador, Colombia, and smaller parts of some other South American countries.
 There’s loads to know about the Amazon but here are ten interesting facts about the Amazon Rainforest (and rainforests in general) that we think are the best ten to know.

 1. Around 80% of the food we eat originally came from rainforests.
 Some of the more popular examples include coffee, chocolate, rice, tomatoes, potatoes, bananas, black pepper, pineapples, and corn.
 At The Inside Track we basically live on coffee.
 That’s reason enough to save the rainforest!